 After two years of hard work securing early education and preventing childhood deaths, the Save the Children Action Network had outgrown its old Kintera CMS website, and was ready to grow into a mobile-friendly website in an open-source CMS.

-We designed and built a beautiful new site that’s clean, engaging, and full of this organization’s engaging stories.
+We worked with SCAN to design and build a beautiful new site that’s clean, engaging, and full of this organization’s engaging stories.
 We integrated the organization’s Salsa account so that they can easily collect email sign-ups, create petitions, and gather event RSVPs directly on their WordPress site.

 The new site is modern, engaging, dynamic, and so much easier to maintain than their old site.
 The backend makes it easy to edit even the most complex pages, and content feeds throughout the site mean that articles, issues, and content are shared automatically without extra work on the part of the staff.